PIEDMONT HIKING and OUTING CLUB Bylaws

 Article 6: Elections

-the nominees leaving the room.
-Each adult member shall have one vote for
+Section 3: At the January meeting, after all nominees are placed before the membership, elections shall be by majority show of hands with the nominees leaving the room.
+Each adult member shall have one vote for each office.

 Article 7: Duties of Officers